NOTE (6/2023): Travel grant applications are currently closed. Future application opening updates will be posted here when they become available.

 The Eck Institute for Global Health (EIGH) seeks to support faculty participation in global health research and training projects in low- and middle-income countries or resource-limited domestic sites.
 The purpose of this funding is to enable faculty to contribute to the global health enterprise through research and training activities and to build global partnerships.

-EIGH faculty are invited to apply for grants to cover the costs of materials, per diem, and travel.
-These grants can also support travel and research of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.
+EIGH faculty are invited to apply for a grant to cover the costs of travel, housing, and per diem when not covered by other funding sources.
+The grant can also similarly support students and faculty from low- and middle-income countries or resource-limited domestic sites to travel to the University of Notre Dame to and conduct research with an EIGH faculty member.

 The following categories are eligible to apply for this program:

-- Full-time regular faculty (i.e. Tenure / Tenure Track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- Full-time regular faculty (i.e., Tenured / Tenure Track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Active member of the Eck Institute for Global Health (Please contact the Ashley Hudson for information on how to become a member).
+- Active member of the Eck Institute for Global Health (please contact EIGH Assistant Director, Nydia Morales-Soto, for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.